 “This course came out of my interest in helping students understand the power of engaged scholarship to solve global problems,” Browne says.
 “There are so many ways we can impact real lives and policies.
 We can help people who are non-specialists grasp the complexity of issues we are facing.”

 Lucy Shepherd’s piece “Polluting Houston neighborhoods wasn’t entirely an ‘Act of God’” was published by The Texas Tribune on April 13.
 Lauren Burr’s article “In nature, nothing exists alone” was published on Feb.
 24 by The New Mexican in Santa Fe.
 Then on March 27, Burr’s piece “Preserving human dignity amid disaster” also ran in the PressReader, a syndicated compilation of top stories from newspapers around the world.
+She had another op-ed published in the New Mexican on May 17.
 And The Greeley Tribune ran Alexiss Thomas’ op-ed “Disasters hit the most vulnerable hardest” on March 12.
 The combined circulation of the four publications is significant.

 In addition to writing opinion pieces, each student kept a weekly blog developed around the reading for a given week, and in another assignment, the students took an academic journal article and rewrote it to get across the primary points in a more accessible way.
 It was written in the form of a letter that got snail-mailed to a friend or family member.